The Spotlight Principle™

 Have you ever noticed that people rarely pay attention until something important is at risk?

-I saw this truth about human nature play out early in my career when I was the Saturday show producer for Big Brother during its second season.
+I saw this play out early in my career when I was the Saturday show producer for Big Brother during its second season.
+As part of the senior team, we were tasked with reworking the show after Season One struggled in the ratings.

-At the time, I was part of the senior team tasked with reworking the show’s format after Season One struggled in the ratings.
 After our first test run using actors, a network executive watched the show.

 The stories that stay with us do so because they reflect the stakes we recognize in our own lives.